What we know about Kam McLeod and Bryer Schmegelsky, targets of national manhunt | CBC News

 McHale described Schmegelsky as somewhat shy.

-Al Schmegelsky, Bryer's father, told April Lawrence of CHEK News that he doesn't know if his son committed the murders, but that he saw no red flags.
+On Tuesday, after the pair was identified as suspects, he told CHEK reporter April Lawrence that he didn't know if his son committed the killings, but that he saw no red flags.

-According to Lawrence, Al Schmeglesky also described himself as "likely now the most hated dad in the country."
+According to Lawrence, he also described himself as "likely now the most hated dad in the country."